Meowtopia-MovementHackthon/submit_code/README.md

 Our smart contracts power the following features:
 - MEOW Token: The primary currency of MeowTopia
 - NFT management for Lands, Meowster Heroes, and Items
-- Game logic for MILK Mania, Meow Idle, Boss Raid, and Clan War modes
+- Game logic for MEOW Mania, Meow Idle, Boss Raid, and Clan War modes
 - ERC404 NFT Marketplace to buy and sell small nft fragments

 ## NFT Service